 During my solo trip to Japan, I went to the suburbs of Tokyo to take part in Yuko’s baking and cooking class.
 She is a nutritionist and it was inspiring listening to her journey of how she got into her food career, running cooking classes and spending a year in the UK to learn how to speak English.

 She’s a genius when it comes to baking!
-The way she creates art and cute characters are lovely!
+The way she creates art and cute characters is lovely!
 You can really see her passion for the work that she does.
 I got to be a student and learn a lot of new baking techniques from such a brilliant teacher.
 She showed me three different types of miso paste and some Japanese foods she had in her fridge.

 What did I cook During The Cooking And Baking Class?